freepress/internet2016/_posts/blog/2015-11-05-iowa-bird-dog-cruz-jindal-paul.md

 teaser: "Two weeks ago I drove about 500 miles around central and eastern Iowa to put our September bird-dogging workshop into practice."
 thumbnail: thumbnail-blog-retriever.svg
 author: <strong>Katherine Fuchs</strong>
-publish_date: Oct.
-28, 2015
+publish_date: Nov.
+5, 2015
 tags: []
 categories:
 - blog
 ---
-Two weeks ago I drove about 500 miles around central and eastern Iowa to put our September [bird-dogging workshop](https://internet2016.net/blog/iowa-workshop/) into practice.
+Last month I drove about 500 miles around central and eastern Iowa to put our September [bird-dogging workshop](https://internet2016.net/blog/iowa-workshop/) into practice.

 Bird-dogging involves asking political candidates questions to get them on record about a particular issue.
 Why is this called bird-dogging?
 Because the questioner is helping voters elicit answers in the same way that a dog helps a hunter flush birds out of brush.